Corpus Christi Church, Għasri

 The Corpus Christi Church is a Roman Catholic parish church in Għasri, in Gozo, Malta.
 It forms part of the Roman Catholic Diocese of Gozo.
-It is under current administration of the Rev. Dr Dominic Sultana.

 Elevation to Parish Church

 By a decree issued on 19 May 1921, Pope Benedict XV authorised the formation of the Corpus Christi Parish - one of the newest parishes in the diocese - with the Corpus Christi Church as the parish church.

 Artwork

 The Chancel

 The titular altarpiece is The Last Supper by Lazzaro Pisani and is located in the choir.
 It was commissioned by the then-curator and vice-parish priest the Rev. Fr.
 Carmelo Caruana.
 The painting was installed in 1917.
 By 2007, due to the weight of the canvas itself, creases were forming in the painting and it was getting unstuck from its frame.
 BOV sponsored the restoration.
 The restoration was carried out by Emanuel Zammit, from Żejtun following his other works in the Cathedral of the Assumption in Gozo.

 The decorator Antonio Agius is responsible for the frame, which was done a year later.
 This, and his other works in the parish church are considered to be his climax.